UgljesaJovina/learning-cpp/1. Data types, operators and loops/README.md

 There are only two operators (I can mention right now at least) in this group, and they are the `sizeof` and the `casting` operators;

 - `sizeof` - outputs the size in bytes of some **type** or **variable**, used like: `sizeof(type)` or `sizeof(var_name)`; It looks like a function call, but it is not since it gets processed during compile time and just swapped for a static value that represents the size calculated;
-- `(type)` - the casting operator is really useful especially after we get to the whole OOP part; It is a unary operator used like `(type)var_name`; It converts a variable into a different type **IF POSSIBLE**, otherwise throws an exception; The variable that was used stays the same, but the output will be of the desired type; Example:
+- `(type)var` - the casting operator is really useful especially after we get to the whole OOP part; It is a unary operator used like `(type)var_name`; It converts a variable into a different type **IF POSSIBLE**, otherwise throws an exception; The variable that was used stays the same, but the output will be of the desired type; Example:
 ```cpp
 char c = 'U';
 int cValue = (int)c; // 85